ASyed2106/Data-Structures-Complexity-and-Algorithms/Notes.md

   - At worst, the last object will be the target or the target won’t exist in the list
   - Best Performance → O(1) # First Item
   - Average Performance → O(n/2) = O(n) # Somewhere in the middle of the set, still linear complexity

+index() and find() are linear searches in and not in membership for strings and lists are linear searches

  ``` python
  def linear_search1(sequence, target):
     i = 0